CS639-Data-Management-for-Data-Science/s25/p4/README.md

 - [3/31 11:11 AM] Adding a note to Q6 about using github URL in the source configuration.
 - [3/31 11:19 AM] Fixing numbering and missing step in Q4 and updating corresponding step's point.
 - [3/31 11:42 AM] Adding clarification to Q21 on how to determine valid tickers.
+- [3/31 12:46 PM] Fixing name to schema.yml reference in Q9.
+We'll accept both schema.yml and survey_schema.yml file names (file name doesn't really matter).
+Just make sure to use one of those options.

 ## :telescope: Overview